isomerpages/mccy-harmonycircle/_who-we-are/what-ircc-stand-for.md

 ---
-title: What IRCC Stand For
+title: What IRCC stand for
 permalink: /what-ircc-stand-for
 ---

 ### Our Vision

 To be networks of trust that unite people regardless of race or religion.